Ma Teaches the Wrong Lesson:

 So, armed with the comparitively mild complaints of my schoolteachers, who were already shell-shocked by the size of classes generated by the leading edge of the baby-boom, and not really prepared (or perhaps trained) to deal with children who thought they were people, declared that I was being “spoiled” by my grandmother, and, since she had her projected financial goals all but accomplished, quit work in order to take me in hand.

 Now, Gran had made any number of mistakes in her handling of me.
-At the age of seven I was more than a bit of a prig, as well as a good deal more assertive than was considered acceptable in small female children in the early ’50s (I did have Ma’s example right in front of me every evening, after all, I certainly never picked that up from Gran), but I was not a monster of selfishness, I was fairly well-mannered, and certainly capable of being reasoned with, if anyone would “lower” themself to the level of attempting to do it.
+At the age of seven I was more than a bit of a prig, as well as a good deal more assertive than was considered acceptable in small female children in the early ’50s (I did have Ma’s example right in front of me every evening, after all, I certainly never picked that up from Gran), but I was not a monster of selfishness, I was fairly well-mannered, and certainly capable of being reasoned with, if people would “lower” themselfs to the level of attempting to do it.

 Ma’s methods of baby-taming, otoh, were indistinguishable from her methods of training puppies.
 Which might have been barely excusable if they were effective with the puppies, but I can’t from experience say that they were.
 I don’t remember the puppies.
 They were given away once she had me.
 But she ruled by means of issuing Orders, without the dignity of explanations, and there was no acceptable response other than instant and complete obedience.
 Nor at any point in this were anyone’s feelings to be taken into account.
 (Society as a whole didn’t do “feelings” in the ’50s.
 We were Americans.
 By definition we already felt good about ourselves.)

 Although cooperative, and usually reasonable, I was not a particularly obedient child.
 And I wanted to know why I was expected to suddenly drop everything and do as Ma pleased.
 The predictable answer of “Because I say so!” was no more acceptable to me than it has ever been to any other child.
 Or any adult either.
-As might be anticipated, the transfer of domestic power did not go smoothly.
+As might be anticipated, the transfer of domestic authority did not go smoothly.

 So at some point during the year that I was seven, as an object lesson Ma engaged Gran’s cooperation in a particularly loathsome little bit of performance art, which I have never forgotten.
 Nor forgiven, either.
 It was years before I was even altogether able to forgive Gran.
-Although I think I pitied her from the day that it took place.
+Although I rather think I pitied her from the day that it took place.

 This odious little charade was enacted among the three of us in the kitchen on a chilly winter’s day, when I was in the second grade.
 Gran had walked me home from school, as was her practice.
 Once into the house, as was also our practice, we went to stand over the floor register next to the stove.
 Ma, engaged in fixing dinner, then launched into her prepared declaration to the effect that this was her house and we were living on her property, and that she was the boss around here, and that when she said “jump” we were expected to jump!